arrow_back

 Task 4.
 Enable IVR features

-The Speech and IVR Settings in Dialogflow can be enabled at three different levels: Agent level, Flow level and Page level.
+The Speech and IVR Settings in Conversational Agent can be enabled at three different levels: Agent level, Flow level and Page level.

 To enable the settings at different levels, the Agent level settings have to be enabled first.
 You'll do this in the next section.